Read your offer of admission

 Many apartments do not include the cost of heating and hot water in the rent.
 Some apartments do not come with appliances (stove, refrigerator, etc.).
 In that case, you will need to bring or buy your own.

-Check your health insurance
+Check your health insurance and get vaccinated

 Canadian students from outside Quebec: to retain your healthcare coverage from your home province, notify your provincial health authority you are studying in Quebec.